 Coatings and Polymeric Materials

-Many people take coatings for granted.
-However, a $100 billion industry exists to supply coatings worldwide that decorate, protect and provide function to autos, buildings, furniture, appliances, bridges, medical devices, magnetic tapes and disks, and countless other objects.
-Performance of these coatings depends critically upon specially tailored polymers, which form coating films.
-Thus, good coatings scientists must be good polymer scientists.
-Other scientific disciplines also are important to the coatings scientist, such as organic chemistry, rheology, surface chemistry, chemical analysis, photochemistry, mathematics and several branches of engineering and materials science.
+Everybody uses products that are painted or coated in everyday life, but often take coatings for granted.
+However, a $100 billion industry exists to supply paints and coatings worldwide that decorate, protect and provide function to automobiles, building, furniture, aircraft, ships, appliances, bridges, medical devices, electronic devices and countless other objects.
+The performance of these coatings depends critically on specially tailored polymers, which form coating films.
+Thus, coatings scientists must also be good polymer scientists.
+Other scientific disciplines are also important to the coatings scientist, such as organic chemistry, electrochemistry, rheology, surface chemistry, chemical analysis, photochemistry, mathematics, physics and several branches of engineering and materials science.

 North Dakota State University started offering polymer and coatings chemistry courses in 1905.
-Of the few universities that offer training that focuses on special polymers used in coatings, NDSU has the longest and most extensive experience.
+Of the few universities offering training that focuses on the technology of paints and coatings, NDSU has the longest and most extensive experience.
 Over the decades, the Department of Coatings and Polymeric Materials has established a worldwide reputation for education and research.
-In doing so, we have enhanced international diversity through interactions between students and staff with leading companies and universities in the United States and abroad.
-Today, there is a growing shortage of polymer scientists at all degree levels, therefore providing polymers and coatings science graduates with abundant job opportunities.
-NDSU graduates are especially sought after by coating and chemical industries, and are employed by major coatings, polymer, chemical and petroleum companies, with many graduates attaining upper management positions.
+Today, there is a high demand for coatings and polymer scientists at all degree levels, providing coatings and polymer materials graduates with abundant job opportunities.
+NDSU graduates are especially sought after by companies in the paint, coatings, and polymer industries.
+Graduates of the program are employed by major paint, coatings, polymer, and chemical companies with many graduates attaining upper management positions.
 At the undergraduate level, Bachelor of Science degrees in science and engineering with a coatings and polymeric materials minor are offered.
-Master’s and doctorate degrees are available at the graduate level.
-These programs attract many students and provide numerous opportunities for undergraduate research.
+Master’s and doctoral degrees are available at the graduate level.
+A 4+1 accelerated B.S./M.S degree program is also available.

-Currently, the department consists of five faculty, three postdoctoral researchers and 25 graduate students, along with undergraduate researchers.
-The faculty includes individuals with extensive experience in the coatings and chemical industries, who have theoretical and practical expertise in polymer characterization, polymer rheology, corrosion, coating design, surface chemistry, organic chemistry of reactive polymers and polymer synthesis.
-Faculty members are in demand as consultants and speakers in America, Europe and Asia.
+Currently, the department consists of seven faculty, plus adjunct faculty, postdoctoral associates, graduate students and undergraduate researchers.
+The faculty includes individuals who have had extensive experience in the coatings and polymer industries, who have in-depth experience in polymer synthesis, polymer characterization, polymer rheology, corrosion, coatings design, surface chemistry, organic chemistry, material degradation and computer modeling.
+Faculty members are in high demand as consultants and speakers in America, Europe, and Asia.

-About 25 four-year scholarships of $500 to $2,500 per year are available to undergraduates through the Coatings and Polymeric Materials Corporate Scholarship program.
-High school seniors and transfer students who plan to enter NDSU and who are interested in this field are encouraged to apply through the NDSU Office of Admission.
-Scholarships are renewable for up to four years depending on continued interest, satisfactory progress in course work and availability of funds.
+Scholarships of $500 to $2,500 per year are available to undergraduates through the Coatings and Polymeric Materials Scholarship program.
+High school seniors and transfer students who plan to enter NDSU and are interested in this field are encouraged to apply through the online scholarship application system.

 To earn a minor in coatings and polymeric materials, a student must complete 16 credits from the list of approved courses.